 The guidelines and rubric are posted on Canvas under Modules/Article Summaries.
 The recommended due date for each summary submission is included in the course schedule.
 But I will accept submissions after those deadlines and grade them on a rolling basis (after the recommended deadlines).
 I will not administer late penalties for those who submit after those deadlines.
-Please keep in mind, if you meet the recommended deadlines, you'll have more time for revisions (after I post the grades).
-The final deadline to submit the article summaries is December 10 at 11:59p.
-Off-topic submissions will not be graded.
+Please keep in mind, if you meet the recommended deadlines, you'll have more time to incorporate my feedback in subsequent assignments.
+The final deadline to submit the article summaries is December 9 at 11:59p.
+Offtopic submissions will not be graded.